From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How cohesive is a thick hole?

 \section{How cohesive is a thick hole?}

-\quad As discussed in the introduction, analyzing the robustness of a simplicial network involves two steps: measuring cycle thickness (using the thick Betti numbers introduced in the previous section) and evaluating the strength of their internal connections, measured by the adjacency between them.
+As discussed in the introduction, analyzing the robustness of a simplicial complex involves two steps: measuring cycle thickness (using the thick Betti numbers introduced in the previous section) and evaluating the strength of their internal connections, measured by the higher-order adjacency between them.
 Here, we focus on the second aspect.